openAgile/CommitStream.Web/doc/planning.md

 Source: [Integrating VCS with VersionOne Presentation](https://github.com/versionone/CommitStream.Archived/blob/master/CommitStream-Spike-Joe-Ira/doc/Integrating_VCS_with_VersionOne.pptx)
 ## Details
-VersionOne tracks planned work with **mention patterns** that look like S-12345, T-23441, D-00124, etc. These mean Story, Test, and Defect.
+VersionOne tracks planned work with **mention patterns** that look like S-12345, AT-23441, D-00124, etc. These mean Story, Acceptance Test, and Defect.
 When developers check in code, they simply embed these mentions into their commit messages, and CommitStream takes care of summarizing and reporting correlated and aggregated information about source-code-level activity happening across any number of code repositories.
 Finally, any team member on a project can view the commit information within the VersionOne software where they normally view details about Stories, Tasks, or Defects.

 TODO: diagram or screen shots that depict this flow for VersionOne succinctly